 Over the centuries, many peoples have passed through Dalmatia, settled, competed, fought and interacted.
 From Dalmatian and Illyrian tribesmen via Greek colonists, Roman and Byzantine soldiers and emperors, to Croat warriors, Venetian traders, Ottoman and Italian fleets and French and Austro-Hungarian governors and engineers, they have left behind a unique cultural heritage, waiting to be explored and enjoyed.

-It is almost impossible to describe the splendour of the miraculously well-preserved Palace of the Roman Emperor Diocletian at Split, repurposed as a medieval city centre, or the grandeur of Dubrovnik, heart of the thriving Renaissance trading republic of Ragusa, with her broad streets, fine monuments and mighty walls.
+It is almost impossible to describe the splendour of the miraculously well-preserved Palace of the Roman Emperor Diocletian in Split, repurposed as a medieval city centre, or the grandeur of Dubrovnik, heart of the thriving Renaissance trading republic of Ragusa, with her broad streets, fine monuments and mighty walls.
 Both are listed by UNESCO as World Heritage and the tiny and intimate walled town of Korcula on the island of that name, a true Adriatic gem is on the tentative list for World Heritage status.
 Alongside these, there is much more to be discovered: the lofty slopes of Brac with grand views over the surrounding islands, the theatre-like harbour town of Hvar, its monuments and traditions revealed by a leisurely stroll through lanes and squares, the vineyards of remote Vis, first planted by ancient Greeks from Sicily, engulfed in the scent of wild herbs…

 All of these joys await you, along with many opportunities to swim in azure waters, to relax on your elegant gulet, to sample the delicious Croatian cuisine – uniting all the cultural influences that have affected the region with the high-quality meats and fish it produces – and to try the islands’ fine wines.
-Cruising the Coast of Dalmatia is an unforgettable experience, a holiday of great beauty and a voyage of discovery.
+Cruising the Coast of Dalmatia is unforgettable, a holiday of great beauty and a voyage of discovery.

 Day 2: In the morning we visit Dubrovnik, once better known as Ragusa, Venice’s chief rival in the Adriatic.
 We tour its remarkable walls, which protected the city from attack for many centuries, explore the grand streets and elaborate monuments of its historic centre and pay a visit to the superb maritime museum.
 In the afternoon, we set out for our first crossing, to a quiet cove off the island off Mljet.